whatadewitt/yahoo-fantasy-sports-api/README.md

 Changelog
 -------

+#### 2.0.4
+  * Added a fix to give a cleaner value for the new "batting order" attribute in the player oject.

 #### 2.0.3
   * Fixed a bug where the league players collection was not properly parsing the ownership subresource